 Deducting Expenses as a Hobby Breeder

 As of 2018, the IRS no longer allows you to deduct any expense toward “hobby” income.
-I think this rule alone will have breeders rethinking how they classify themselves as a hobby or a business.
+I think this rule alone will have a small cattery rethinking how they classify themselves as a hobby or a business.
 With a cattery of 6 adults and a few litters a year, my food and litter expenses ALONE are $800 per month.
 That doesn’t include toys, veterinary bills, cat trees, build-outs, or electricity.

 If you claim to be a hobby breeder, then be sure you’re not deducting any expenses for your hobby, only the income.
 Otherwise you’re not within IRS Guidelines for reporting income for your “hobby”.